am2512/baxter_final_project/README.md

 **10. Move to saved pose of bottle:**

 The location of the bottle was saved in Step 4.
-The left arm now moes back to the bottle using this saved pose and orientation data.
+The left arm now moves back to the bottle using this saved pose and orientation data.

 **11. Untwist wrist (CCW) and screw in lid (CW):**